 - Bawdy Song: "Pirate Jenny" and to a lesser extent "Barbara Song", and "The Ballad of Sexual Dependency" are all in a genre of "cabaret music" sung by women at those clubs; for a different kind of Bawdy Song, the "Cannon Song" is based on rousing soldier music in the manner of Kipling's "Barrack-Room Ballads" (Brecht was a Kipling fan), and is intended as a deconstruction of them.

-- Bowdlerization: Most adaptions make the mistake of doing the production like a Broadway Musical, make the characters Lighter and Softer, remove the political and social criticial version and clean up all the song lyrics, in other works make it into a remake of the original The Beggar's Opera rather than the Darker and Edgier version it is.
+- Bowdlerization: Most adaptions make the mistake of doing the production like a Broadway Musical, make the characters Lighter and Softer, remove the political and social criticial version and clean up all the song lyrics, in other words make it into a remake of the original The Beggar's Opera rather than the Darker and Edgier version it was originally supposed to be.

 - Cat Fight: Between Polly and Lucy in the "Jealousy Duet".
 Mostly musical in the stage directions, but tends to be "spiced up" in productions, especially the 1960s movie version.

 - Conspicuous Gloves: As detailed in the opening song "Moritat" (better known as "Mack the Knife"), the gangster Macheath is identifiable by his signature kid gloves.
 Besides being stylish they help him avoid blood stains.

 - Darker and Edgier: Like nearly all Brecht productions, it borrows from earlier plays, namely John Gay's The Beggar's Opera, practically all the characters, the love triangle, the Friendly Enemy cop is there and even the Deus ex Machina ending.
 Only differences is that Mackie Messer is not the Loveable Rogue that the original Macheath is, but a brutal pimp, rapist and child-murderer.
-The setting-update puts it in context of British Imperialism (via references to Kipling, one of Brecht's favorite writers) and the overall setting is more seedier.
+The setting-update puts it in context of British Imperialism (via references to Kipling, one of Brecht's favorite writers) and the overall setting is much seedier.

 - Deadpan Snarker: The narration of the Threepenny Novel.